Version | 3 |

 The aircraft is NOT departing; so a departure instruction is not necessary, just pattern direction.

-"Report midfield downwind" is especially useful when busy so you know to issue your landing clearance.
+"Report midfield downwind" is especially useful when busy, just in case you forget about them

 Runway 9 In Use